dotnet/docs/docs/fsharp/tutorials/fsharp-interactive/index.md

 Scripts use the file extension **.fsx** or **.fsscript**.
 Instead of compiling source code and then later running the compiled assembly, you can just run **fsi.exe** and specify the filename of the script of F# source code, and F# interactive reads the code and executes it in real time.

-## Differences Between the Interactive, Scripting and Compiled Environments
+## Differences between the interactive, scripting, and compiled environments

 When you are compiling code in F# Interactive, whether you are running interactively or running a script, the symbol **INTERACTIVE** is defined.
 When you are compiling code in the compiler, the symbol **COMPILED** is defined.
 Thus, if code needs to be different in compiled and interactive modes, you can use preprocessor directives for conditional compilation to determine which to use.